Best Languages for Voice Typing: Accuracy Rankings

 Strong performance across the board.
 Benefit from extensive development resources and large speaker populations in tech-forward regions.

-English (US)96.8%
+English (US)Excellent

-English (UK)94.5%
+English (UK)Excellent

 East Asian Languages